balabhaskar27/maza/README.md

 Maza Core integration/staging tree
 =====================================

-What is Litecoin Cash?
+What is MAZA?
 ----------------------

-Litecoin Cash is a fork of Litecoin supporting SHA256 PoW and Hive Mining.
-For full details, as well as prebuilt binaries for Windows, Mac and Linux, please visit our website at https://litecoinca.sh.

-Litecoin Cash Core is the full node software that makes up the backbone of the LCC network.
+MAZA Core is the full node software that makes up the backbone of the MAZA network.

 License
 -------

-Litecoin Cash Core is released under the terms of the MIT license.
+MAZA Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process